Subscribe Advertise with us

 The anatomy of the lower back - with an injured disc in red.

-Apparently going for a walk is uniquely good for degenerated spinal discs because it squeezes out the bad stuff and lets in the good stuff.
-Discs need movement to absorb nutrients and flush out waste so the compression-release-compression pattern of walking acts like a detox, hydrating the disc without the risk of overloading it from high-impact exercise.
+Going for a walk is uniquely good for degenerated spinal discs because it squeezes out the bad stuff and lets in the good stuff.
+Discs need movement to absorb nutrients and flush out waste so the compression-release-compression pattern of walking acts like a detox, rehydrating the disc without the risk of overloading it from high-impact exercise.

 I’m meant to go for three 15-to-30 minute walks a day, which even with my slightly slack approach means I’ve got to know my local neighbourhood very well over the last six months.
 The churchyard, the chicken run, the redgra, and back again.
 “There goes that woman who spends all day wandering around,” say the imaginary observers in my head.
 I’ve given myself a get-out clause for sleet, but rain, snow, darkness, a massive case of CBA – none are a valid excuse.
 Come spring, I’ll be glad of this prescription – I love the great outdoors – but right now, in the midst of a very ‘mid’ winter (it’s just mud, litter and dog dirt out there) I’m kind of over it.